getpatchwork/patchwork/docs/development.md

 ## Load Initial Data

-Before continuing, we need to tell Django where it can find our configuration. patchwork provides a default development `settings.py` file for this purpose.
+Before continuing, we need to tell Django where it can find our configuration.
+Patchwork provides a default development `settings.py` file for this purpose.
 To use this, export the `DJANGO_SETTINGS_MODULE` environment variable as described below: